treiled/hello-world/README.md

 Today I am finishing a course at freecodecamp.org about Data Analysi

-They have given me a couple Projects that I will be studying about in the next few days
+They have given me a couple Projects that I will be studying about in the next few days.